 Frida

-Frida is a suite of tools that provides an API for dynamically instrumenting code in native applications.
+Frida is a suite of tools that provides an API for instrumenting code in native applications.

 application that will manage that for you.
 Grab the APK from the